Government Shutdown Resources

 I am a government contractor.
 What should I expect?

-Government facilities will be closed.
+For the government agencies and departments impacted by this shutdown, facilities will be closed.
 No new contracts or modifications will be issued, and there will be delays in the acquisition process for procurements.

 Social Security